ricson-dev/TaskManagementSystem/README.md

 ## NOTE
 1. THE test API are mentioned as tmsapi.json and if using talendAPItester they can be imported and used
-2. It uses Amazon RDS to connect to